Azure/bicep-registry-modules/avm/res/network/bastion-host/README.md

 ### Parameter: `enableKerberos`

 Choose to disable or enable Kerberos authentication.
+Not supported for Developer SKU.

+- Required: No
+- Type: bool
+- Default: `False`

+### Parameter: `enablePrivateOnlyBastion`

+Choose to disable or enable Private-only Bastion deployment.
+The Premium SKU is required for this feature.

+- Required: No
+- Type: bool
+- Default: `False`

+### Parameter: `enableSessionRecording`

+Choose to disable or enable Session Recording feature.
+The Premium SKU is required for this feature.
+If Session Recording is enabled, the Native client support will be disabled.

 - Required: No
 - Type: bool